roylisto/carbon-emission/README.md

 **Carbon Emission Calculator**

 Welcome to the Carbon Emission Calculator!
 This guide will assist you in setting up the project.
+To see the system design of this project please refer to [System Design](https://docs.google.com/document/d/1gRlurBHwjXJwUHPvo-N-MfguS7DkSUS-27PVdm621ow/edit?usp=sharing)

 ### Prerequisites